fdaciuk/workflow-reactjs/README.md

 - `yarn build (or npm run build)`: Build project to production
 - `yarn storybook (or npm run storybook)`: Run Storybook on 6006 port
 - `yarn build-storybook`: Build Storybook to static files
+- `yarn update-packages`: Update all packages to the latest version

 ## License